tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 * When implementing a crowdsale, you have first to decide how you are going to release tokens to the participants of the sale.
 This is known as `token emission` and is normally done in one of three ways:

-  * The crowdsale contract owns a given number of tokens and transfers ownership of them as users purchase them.
+  * The crowdsale contract owns a given number of tokens, transferring ownership as users purchase them.

   * The crowdsale contract dynamically mints new tokens as they are purchased.

   * The crowdsale contract has access to a multi-sig wallet from which it can transfer ownership of tokens as they are purchased.

-### 3. Students Do: Crowdsale Exploration and Discussion (10 min)
+### 3. Student Do: Crowdsale Exploration and Discussion (10 min)

 Students will be provided a list of crowdsales from which they will explore and research some of the most popular crowdsales in history.